Cumbiambero/generic-solver/README.md

 The main idea is to create a solver that is able to guess a possible formula for any given list of results.
 An evolutionary approach is used.

-The project has not yet reached a usable state.

 ## Usage

 ### Installation